ibraeksi/Sports/nba_award_prediction/README.md

 - Current Standings by Conference
 - Top 10 MVP Candidates on current date
-- All-Star Selection by Conference on current date
+- All-Star Selection by Conference on current date using the previous game format
-- Top 10 International All-Star Candidates
+- All-Star Selection on current date for the new game format U.S. vs. World